tuna/thuthesis/README.md

     * [Overleaf template](https://www.overleaf.com/latex/templates/thuthesis-tsinghua-university-thesis-latex-template/cfwgcxtvkbsx)
 * Developer versions: [GitHub](https://github.com/tuna/thuthesis)

+### Notes

+* The development version in the GitHub repository is intended for developers and experienced TeX users who require unreleased features, and no guarantees are provided.
-**ThuThesis (including its variants / derivatives) distributed in any other way is NOT an official version.
+* **ThuThesis (including its variants / derivatives) distributed in any other way is NOT an official version.
 Use at your own risk.**

 ## Changelog

 See [CHANGELOG.md](CHANGELOG.md) for detailed changes in each release.
 They are also included in the usage documentation.

 ## Updates

 ### Automatic

 Get the most up-to-date published version with your TeX distribution from [CTAN](https://www.ctan.org/pkg/thuthesis).

 ### Manual